Skip to main content

 Node

 Install UpscalerJS and the targeted platform of Tensorflow.js.
-You can also install specific models.
+We can also install specific models.

 tip